sequenceiq/blog/source/_posts/2014-05-09-building-the-build-environment-with-ansible-and-docker.markdown

 published: true
 ---

-at SequenceIQ we put a strong emphasis on automating everything we can and this automation starts with our continuous integration & delivery process.
+At SequenceIQ we put a strong emphasis on automating everything we can and this automation starts with our continuous integration & delivery process.

 ## Introduction